Every NCzens possesses an analytical and inquisitive mind to appreciate the world and be a responsible global citizen.

 To establish NCHS Humanities Department as a leader in creating and organising challenging and robust programmes that promote the school values and mind-set for excellence.

-2. NUS Geography Challenge – Honourable Mention for Creative Component
+4. NUS Geography Challenge 2019 – Honourable Mention for Creative component

 Contemporary Singaporean Issues Forum